miketrebilcock/js-gpiozero/README.md

 It's early days and a work in progress!

-##Documentation
+## Documentation
 The API Documentation is available at the repos [github-pages](https://i-am-digital.github.io/js-gpiozero/).
-The current task is completing the documentation for all the parts that have been written.

-##Using
+## Using
 First of all we need to be running the latest version of nodejs (at least v6).
 The following command updates the Debian apt package repository to include the NodeSource packages

 ```bash